zuenko/FashionML/100DaysOfML/Log.md

 ## Day 6 : July 13 , 2018

-**Today's Progress** : Attributes annotation done, dtypes yay!
+**Today's Progress** : Atributes annotation done, dtypes yay!
 I plotted box with yolo labels, so yep, it not working, or plotter is bad.

 **Thoughts** :  Find out how to plot, what resolution of images.